 Clark Family History

-The youngest member of the Clark Family takes nap breaks in peach boxes on the packing line.
+The youngest members of the Clark Family take nap breaks in peach boxes on the packing line.
 Like every generation that came before them, three-year-old Cashton and one-year-old Cashton his brand new baby brother Briggs, are growing up in the farming lifestyle.

 Pioneering a new industry for the area and starting a family legacy, James A. & Phoebe Clark planted some of the very first fruit trees in the valley on their 20 acre farm in 1897.
 Their fruit growing dreams preceded the Grande River Diversion Dam and Palisade's canal systems, so their earliest crops were watered with buckets hauled from the Colorado River by horse drawn wagons.
 They also used horse-drawn plows and discs to prepare the ground for planting, a nostalgic practice the family continues to this day.
 The farm has grown to include over 100 owned and leased acres, producing apricots, cherries, peaches, pears, plums, and vegetables.